LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab2-repository-configuration.md

 ### 1. Understanding the Two Configuration Files

-The repository contains two main Flyway configuration files for different use cases:
+The repository contains two main Flyway configuration files for different use cases (If not exists, you can create one):

-#### Configuration 1: Local Development (Flyway Desktop)
+#### Configuration 1: Flyway Desktop Development

-**File: `1.flyway-local.toml`** - Used for local development and Flyway Desktop
+**File: `1.flyway-desktop.toml`** - Used for Flyway Desktop development and testing

 ```toml
 id = "database-devops-autopilot-local"